rolocache/.github/README.md

 A cache is a local store of information kept ready so you don't have to recreate or rebuild that data every time you need it.

-RoloCache is both: an index of who's out there and how to reach them, kept current so agents don't have to rediscover it from scratch.
+RoloCache is both: an advisory service covering who's out there and how to reach them, kept current so agents don't have to rediscover it from scratch.

 ---